Computational-Plant-Science/plantit/README.md

 ### Environment variables

-In a development environment, Docker reads environment variables in the following format from a file named `.env` in the `plantit` root directory:
+In a development environment, Docker reads environment variables in the following format from a file named `.env` in the `DIRT2_Webplatform` root directory:

 ```
 key=value